 My harder conversations come when an untreated teen comes in.
 Because they are near the later stages and have already undergone the majority of their growth and development (i.e. right before, during, or anytime after puberty) and their condition is more severe, we have to use more invasive and aggressive treatment to fix their oral and airway issues.
 Even worse, these kids have typically been on medications they didn’t even need – or they’ve experienced behavioral issues or difficulty in school – all because this evaluation had never been performed and the condition was not caught in early development.
 These children or teens still receive my help, but I just wish I could have gotten to them earlier.
 The research is there.
 Sleep disordered breathing is a huge, avoidable problem, but parents have to bring their kids in to see the right providers as early as possible.

 I am more than happy to continue this conversation for any parent, grandparent, aunt, uncle, or neighbor interested in learning more about sleep disordered breathing.
 If you are in the Aptos, Santa Cruz, Capitola, Watsonville or any surrounding areas, contact our office for more information or to make an appointment for a free consultation and discussion on how your child can be treated with a comprehensive, conservative non-pharmacotherapy solution.
-If you are not in our area, you can read more on www.thehealthystart.com website or you feel free to contact the Drew Dental team today with your questions.
+Feel free to contact the Drew Dental team today with your questions.

 How many of us had braces or even extractions as children to correct our crooked or crowded mouths?
 Unfortunately, what we didn’t know then is that those crooked teeth can indicate a much larger underlying problem: an underdeveloped airway.